malthe/ugandasms/docs/index.rst

 Overview
 ========

-UgandaSMS is an SMS application server.
-It includes a set of applications that can be used directly or built upon:
+UgandaSMS is an open-source SMS application server licensed under the BSD license.

-- Registration
-- Community Health

-The system is written in Python and uses the Django web framework.
-It comes with support for the `Kannel <http://www.kannel.org/>`_ SMS gateway.
+The system is written in `Python <http://www.python.org>`_ and uses the `Django <http://www.djangoproject.com>`_ web framework.
+It comes with a set of Django apps that can be used *as is* or extended:

+*Registration*

+  Allows mobile users to register their names.

+*Community Health*

+  This app provides a community vulnerability surveillance system.
+It was designed for use in rural areas of Uganda.

+The `Kannel <http://www.kannel.org/>`_ SMS gateway is the default option for connectivity, but it's easy to write your own message transport.

 Example
 -------